USS Connecticut (BB-18): Flagship of the Great White Fleet

 Four cruisers from Argentina, San Martin, Buenos Ayres, 9 De Julio, and Pueyrredon, all under the command of Admiral Hipolito Oliva, sailed 300 nmi to salute the American ships on their way to Chile.
 The fleet arrived at Punta Arenas, on 1 February, and spent five days in the town of 14,000.
 Heading north, they followed the coastline of Chile, passing in review of Chilean President Pedro Montt on 14 February, outside Valparaíso, and they were escorted to Callao, in Peru, by the cruiser Coronel Bolognesi on 19 and 20 February.
 Peru's president, José Pardo, came aboard Connecticut during this time, as Rear Admiral Evans was quite ill and could not go ashore.
-After taking on coal, the ships steamed for Mexico on 29 February, passing in review of Pardo onboard the cruiser Almirante Grau before leaving.
+After taking on coal, the ships steamed for Mexico on 29 February, passing in review of Pardo on board the cruiser Almirante Grau before leaving.

 Arriving in Mexico, on 20 March, the fleet underwent three weeks of target practice.
 Rear Admiral Evans was relieved of command during this time, as he was completely bedridden and in constant pain.
 To get him medical attention, Connecticut set sail north at full speed on 30 March.
 She was met two days later by the schooner Yankton, which took the admiral to a hospital.
 Connecticut traveled back south to rejoin the fleet, and Rear Admiral Charles M. Thomas took Evans's place on Connecticut as the commander of the fleet, which continued its journey north towards California.

 On 5 May, Evans returned to Connecticut in time for the fleet's sailing through the Golden Gate on 6 May, although he was still in pain.
 Over one million people watched the 42-ship fleet sail into the bay.
 After a grand parade through San Francisco, a review of the fleet by Secretary of the Navy Victor H. Metcalf, a gala reception, and a farewell address from Evans (who was retiring due to his illness and his age), the fleet left San Francisco, for Seattle, with Rear Admiral Charles Stillman Sperry as commander.
 The ships all underwent refits before the next leg of the voyage.
 The fleet left the West Coast again on 7 July, bound for Hawaii, which it reached on 16 July.

 Leaving Hawaii, on 22 July, the ships next stopped at Auckland, Sydney, and Melbourne.
 High seas and winds hampered the ships for part of the voyage to New Zealand, but they arrived on 9 August; festivities, parades, balls, and games were staples of the visits to each city.
 The highlight of the austral visit was a parade of 12,000 US Navy, Royal Navy, and Commonwealth naval and military personnel in front of 250,000 people.